ucsf-ckm/bookmarklet/index.md

 -	The Library needs to adjust the EZproxy configuration.
 [Report](http://m.ucsf.edu/#/library/help) the problem
 -	Your MyAccess login is invalid.
 [Verify](https://myaccess.ucsf.edu/) your account
 -	Need help with EZproxy?
 Contact [Library Support](http://m.ucsf.edu/#/library/help)

-## Bookmarklet Code
-Tap and hold to select.
-If needed, adjust the selection, to include all before tapping **Copy**